Polymer/old-docs-site/app/1.0/docs/devguide/data-binding.md

 ## Moved sections

-The following section have moved to [Data system concepts](data-system):
+The following sections have moved to [Data system concepts](data-system):

 <a id="#change-notification-protocol"></a>